Denis-Tojaga/CSharp-Programming-Exams/README.md

 # CSharp Programming Exams
- All CSharp programming exams at Faculty of Information Technologies Uploaded setup files for start of problem solving and solution code to see the end result
+ All CSharp programming exams at Faculty of Information Technologies.
+Setup files for start of problem solving and solution code to see the end result